- Patient Preparation

 Reference intervals for pediatric patients have not been established.

-1. Use of antimicrobials, proton pump inhibitors, and bismuth preparations within the two weeks preceding the test.
+1. Use of antimicrobials, proton pump inhibitors, and bismuth preparations during the preceding 2 weeks.

 3. Premature or late collection of the post-dose specimen.